 Tom was appointed Comptroller in 2007 when the office was mired in scandal.
 He immediately took steps to restore the reputation and integrity of the Comptroller's office.
 He has aggressively fought public corruption and the misuse of taxpayers' dollars.
 He has spoken out against fiscal gimmicks and government inefficiency.
-He has strengthened one of the nation's top public pension funds, which stands at an all-time high value of more than $192 billion.
+He has strengthened one of the nation's top public pension funds, which stands at an all-time high audited value of $207.4 billion.
 The people elected him to a full term in 2010 and 2014.

 His career in public service started when he was elected as a trustee of the Mineola Board of Education, becoming the first 18 year old to hold public office in New York State.
 He served on the school board for ten years, including two terms as Board President.

 In 1986, Tom was elected to the New York State Assembly representing the 16th district from Nassau County.
 During his ten terms in the Assembly, he was recognized as a leading voice on environmental, education and local fiscal issues.
 He was a long time member of the Assembly's fiscal committee, the Ways and Means Committee.
 He also served as chair of a number of standing committees including, Ethics and Guidance, Consumer Affairs, Government Operations, Local Government and Environmental Conservation.